-A. Yeah.
-I do know, I was aware that he had raised, as I say, that actually the action plan shouldn't even be in place still, so as I say, effectively I shouldn't be being monitored.
-Again, I'd say raising issues with the process rather than an issue or a recognition that, whether the process that was being used to monitor him was right or wrong, the expectations were reasonable and he wasn't meeting them.
-Knowing how he had, as 1 2 I have said, as we have covered earlier in terms of how he'd responded with the previous contacts through his 3 family members, with individuals in the investigation, 4 5 the approach to the MHPS investigation of raising a grievance and stymying that, this was potentially 6 7 another, if you like, all thrown in to create problems 8 with the process rather than addressing the problem.

-9 Q. The Medical Director's office is the area, the core 76 area of responsibility for professional practice, isn't 10 11 it, and the information is flowing into that office.
-Just so we are clear, you did not attend any meeting 12 13 with the Medical Director and colleagues that sat down 14 to try to get some kind of control on what was happening here?
+23 I do know, I was aware that he had raised, as Α. Yeah.
+24 I say, that actually the action plan shouldn't even be in place still, so as I say, effectively I shouldn't be 25 being monitored.
+Again, I'd say raising issues with 26 27 the process rather than an issue or a recognition that, whether the process that was being used to monitor him 28 29 was right or wrong, the expectations were reasonable and he wasn't meeting them.
+Knowing how he had, as 1 2 I have said, as we have covered earlier in terms of how 3 he'd responded with the previous contacts through his family members, with individuals in the investigation, 4 5 the approach to the MHPS investigation of raising 6 a grievance and stymying that, this was potentially 7 another, if you like, all thrown in to create problems with the process rather than addressing the problem.
+8 The Medical Director's office is the area, the core 9 76 Q. area of responsibility for professional practice, isn't 10 11 it, and the information is flowing into that office.
+12 Just so we are clear, you did not attend any meeting 13 with the Medical Director and colleagues that sat down to try to get some kind of control on what was 14 happening here?
 That kind of meeting didn't occur?
-15

-- A. The meeting we have referenced here was, I think it was at a 24-hour notice on a day when I was operating and, therefore, I wasn't able to phone into that. - 19 77 Q. Sorry, I'm not pointing the finger at your 20 non-attendance at that meeting.
-What I'm, rather, asking is, one might imagine that, on the background of 21 22 MHPS, determinations arising out of MHPS not taken 23 forward, followed up with continuing shortcomings, 24 perhaps there ought to have been some form of meeting 25 convention, bringing all these issues on to the table attempting to dissect it and saying, does he need help?
+15 16 The meeting we have referenced here was, I think it was Α. at a 24-hour notice on a day when I was operating and, 17 18 therefore, I wasn't able to phone into that.
+19 77 Q. Sorry, I'm not pointing the finger at your non-attendance at that meeting.
+What I'm, rather, 20 21 asking is, one might imagine that, on the background of MHPS, determinations arising out of MHPS not taken 22 forward, followed up with continuing shortcomings.
+23 24 perhaps there ought to have been some form of meeting 25 convention, bringing all these issues on to the table attempting to dissect it and saying, does he need help?
 26 27 Are patients at risk?
 Are there any other areas of his practice that we really should be looking at?
+28 That 29 doesn't appear to have happened?

-28 doesn't appear to have happened?
-29 of what do we know, what might we not know, what more do we need to do to gain assurance about the why the practice wasn't done? - Q. If we go to WIT-55825, please.
-This is the backlog report for October being circulated on 4th November.
-One can see, again, what appears to be significant dictation issues.
+A. Yeah.
+That doesn't appear to have happened and, as I've reflected previously, that sort of wider step back of what do we know, what might we not know, what more do we need to do to gain assurance about the why the practice wasn't done?

+6 If we go to WIT-55825, please.
+This is the backlog 78 Q. 7 report for October being circulated on 4th November.
+8 One can see, again, what appears to be significant 9 dictation issues.
 You are telling Dr. Khan this is relevant for oversight for October.
-Dr. O'Kane is asking for a view from Dr. Khan and Mrs. Hynds, and she's asking Ronan Carroll to describe the system managed process in place to capture the relevant information agreed with Case Managers.
-Siobhán Hynds puts it quite bluntly:
+Dr. O'Kane is 10 11 asking for a view from Dr. Khan and Mrs. Hynds, and 12 she's asking Ronan Carroll to describe the system 13 managed process in place to capture the relevant 14 information agreed with Case Managers.
+Siobhán Hynds 15 puts it quite bluntly: